ethanwhite/moore-ddd/supplement.md

 ## 1.2 Fundamental Question

-My research will focus on one of the most fundamental questions in ecology:
+I will focus on one of the fundamental questions in ecology:
-**what will ecological systems look like in the future?**
+**what will nature look like in the future?**

 This question is fundamental to knowing how well we understand ecological systems because, if we cannot predict how they will change, we do not understand